agustibr/atomicules.github.com/_posts/2012-07-09-Haskell-On-OSX-10-5-PPC.markdown

 		cabal install 'split' --extra-include-dirs=/macports/include --extra-lib-dirs=/macports/lib

+	(Also, since I was installing into `~/.cabal` it was necessary to add `~/.cabal/bin` into my `$PATH` so other packages could find them if necessary).
 You can also install specific versions with Cabal, like so:

 		cabal install 'json-0.4.4'